pie chart

 The tentacles, mandibles and teeth that have come to seal your doom:

-• Aboleth Spawn: great ETB … now allow me!
+• Aboleth Spawn: great ETB … thanks for that!
 Quite a unique take on thievery.

-• Chasm Skulker: grows and grows whenever I draw and then shatters into a host of island-walking squids when it dies; scary!
+• Chasm Skulker: grows and grows whenever one draws and then shatters into a host of island-walking squids when it dies; scary!

-• Grell Philosopher: especially strong when considering I can temporarily transform my horrors into mana-rocks, which allows them to help me summon more of their brethren.
+• Grell Philosopher: especially strong when considering one can temporarily transform its horrors into mana-rocks, which allows them to help summon more of their brethren.

 • Guiltfeeder: half your library in your graveyard and no black/artifact creatures on hand to block this?
 That’s a shame.
 Might as well scoop.

-• Hullbreaker Horror: casts a free bounce-spell whenever I cast anything whatsoever.
+• Hullbreaker Horror: casts a free bounce-spell whenever the deck casts anything whatsoever.

 • Hunted Horror: excellent value at such low CMC.
 Especially of great value when one has a (temporary) ally.

-• K'rrik, Son of Yawgmoth: paying life instead of mana for spells, can really help out when I’m just a bit short.
+• K'rrik, Son of Yawgmoth: paying life instead of mana for spells, can really help out when one’s just a bit short.

 • Nighthowler: becomes terrifyingly strong, the more cards are milled into opponents’ graveyards.